Can you get jacked, stay lean, and still enjoy drinks with your friends?

 Too Much Booze Will Erase Your Muscle Gains

 Alcohol is not a friend to your muscle mass.
 It will make you weak and zap your drive to hit the gym.
 This happens through a variety of mechanisms, but the main problem is lowered testosterone levels.
-The key is knowing how much you can tolerate and when to stop.
+So the key is knowing how much you can tolerate and when to stop.

 To protect muscle mass and testosterone on a night out, the research is pretty clear: you can drink up to 0.5 gram of alcohol per kilogram of bodyweight.
 Beyond that your muscle-building hormones drop, sleep is compromised, stress hormones rise, next-day performance suffers, and you generally feel like shit.